shoelace-style/webawesome/docs/docs/components/code-demo.md

 - [ ] Make the component dynamic so that when the code changes, the demo is updated
 - [ ] Provide a way to hide the edit button
-- [ ] Provide a way to link to the resources to be included
 - [ ] Provide a way to open in a new tab

 ### Low priority